 - The pull-out by Pakistani forces started on 11th On 14th July, the then Indian Prime Minister A B Vajpayee announced that Operation Vijay (the codename given to the Kargil War) was a success.

-- The war officially came to an end on 26th All Pakistani intruders are evicted from Indian soil.
+- The war officially came to an end on 26th May when All Pakistani intruders evicted from Indian soil.

 - Pakistan initiated the war despite India’s overtures of talks such as the inauguration of the Delhi-Lahore and the signing of the Lahore Declaration.

-- The G8 countries, the ASEAN, the USA and the EU supported India on the conflict.
-Even China insisted on a pull-out of troops and restoration of the pre-war status quo.
+- Even China insisted on a pull-out of troops and restoration of the pre-war status quo.

-- India was also praised for showing amazing restraint by not crossing the LOC and escalating the situation into an all-out war between two nuclear-states.
+- India was also praised for showing amazing restraint by not crossing the Line of control – LOC and escalating the situation into an all-out war between two nuclear states.

 - The official Indian death toll was 527.
 A further 1363 Indian soldiers were wounded in the conflict.
 Let us remember those who sacrificed their lives and youth for the sake of our safety and security.
 Jay Jawan!